 Parkland County first established its Off-Site Levy Bylaw for the Acheson and Big Lake Area Structure Plan areas in 2007 for water, sanitary and storm; a separate transportation Bylaw was added in 2010.
 These previous Bylaws were consolidated into a single Bylaw in 2015.
 In accordance with the approved 2015 Bylaw, Off-Site Levy Rates are to be reviewed and adjusted on at least an annual basis to reflect estimated construction costs, updated interest or carrying costs, and amount of remaining developable land.
-The Off-Site Levy projects and corresponding benefitting parties specified within the Bylaw itself must be reviewed and amended by Council no less than every three years or sooner if required.
-This is to ensure that the Bylaw itself remains up-to-date and in accord with the master plans and policies that guide it.
+The Off-Site Levy projects and corresponding benefitting parties specified within the Bylaw itself must be reviewed by Council no less than every three years (3) or sooner if required.
+No changes to existing Bylaw 2015-07 are proposed this year, only the annual rate updates.

-Offsite levies are not intended to stay static; they are based upon assumptions and the best available data of the day.
+Off-site levies are not intended to stay static; they are based upon the best available data of the day.
 Planning assumptions, cost estimates, etc. can change each year.
-Accordingly, the MGA requires that offsite levy rates be updated with the most available information on a regular basis.
-Should information change, it will be reflected in a future update, and rates adjusted accordingly.
+Accordingly, the MGA requires that off-site levy rates be updated with the most available information on a regular basis.

-The County uses the CORVUS offsite levy model to manage rates.
+The County uses the CORVUS off-site levy model to manage rates.
 This model is in use in dozens of Alberta municipalities.
-The model uses a "full cost" methodology where by the infrastructure costs, inflation, construction staging, development staging, financial costs and reserve interest earning and charging impacts are all used to determine rates that allocate all costs to developers on an equitable basis, based on degree of benefit.
+The model uses a "full cost" methodology whereby the infrastructure costs, inflation, construction staging, development staging, financial costs and reserve interest earning and charging impacts are all used to determine rates that allocate all costs to developers on an equitable basis, based on degree of benefit.
 With the CORVUS model in place, the County is able to quickly and efficiently update offsite levy rates each year upon completion of year-end finance activities.